badbreze/twitter-posts-to-blog/readme.txt

 = What Next =
 * Custom post content formatting (Sweet)

+= 1.3.* =
+* Fix duplicates when you post multiple tweets in single post

 = 1.3 =
 * Single post with multiple tweets (pbassham)